Miscroft/QuneiForm/README.md

 # GANG-SLANG
 GANG SLANG (G$)
-G$ is an esoteric programmimg language (esolang) with some properties:
+ is an esoteric programmimg language (esolang) with some properties:
 1. Zipper bags are first-class citizens.
 2. CV (complex variable) is VC (vector calculous).
 VC is CV.
 (Not achieved yet.)
 3. Just as "LOGO" is known (by kids) as "turtle programming", G$ is also well-known (by me) as "drug-dealing programming."